Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 I ceaselessly praise Radha who is none other than Krishna, and Shri Krishna who is none other than Radha, whose unity is represented by the Kaamabeeja and who are forever resident in Nikunja Goloka Vrndavana.
 ```

-A lot of this may sound familiar as most people are already acquainted with Gaudiya Vaishnavism.
+A lot of this may sound familiar if one is already acquainted with Gaudiya Vaishnavism.
 As one can see there are many similarities between the Gaudiya's and Nimbarki's.
 They share indentical and simalar concepts such as bhedabheda, importance of Srimad Bhagavatam, bhakti, naam jaap, tattva's, moksha and the worship of Radha and Krishna.
 Therefor a lot of knowledge is transferable between the sampradays.
-And of course there are differences as well, one example is that in the Nimbark leela, Radha and Krishna are married to each other.
-But it seems that the two sampradays have more things in common than in difference.
+And of course there are differences as well, one example is that in the Nimbark leela as described in Mahavani, Radha and Krishna are married to each other and do experience any separation from each other.
+But the two sampradays have more things in common than in difference.

 ## Practice/Sadhana